 - Milk Moovement of St John’s, Newfoundland and Labrador – $1.5 million for cloud-based software that employs AI and data-enabled analysis to manage and optimize the dairy supply chain.

 - OSCPS Motion Sensing of Montreal, Quebec – $3.2 million to develop lighter, lower-cost inertial navigation sensors for the next generation of autonomous drones and vehicles.

 Four other companies are receiving repeat SDTC investments, including:

 - Mikro-Tek of Timmins, Ontario – $3.7 million in second-round funding to develop a new microbial technology to treat tree seedlings, significantly increasing growth and survival rates while reducing the use of herbicides.

-- Polar Sapphire of Oakville, Ontario – $4.1 million in second-round funding to improve their process for manufacturing high-purity aluminum oxide powder employed in lithium-ion batteries, requiring less energy and lower temperatures.
+- Polar Performance Materials of Oakville, Ontario – $4.1 million in second-round funding to improve their process for manufacturing high-purity aluminum oxide powder employed in lithium-ion batteries, requiring less energy and lower temperatures.

 - Polystyvert of Montreal, Quebec – $3.5 million in second-round funding to scale up a polystyrene recycling technology that removes contaminants from styrene plastics, reduces GHG emissions, and helps protect the environment.

 Validere Technologies of Toronto, Ontario, SmartCone Tech, of Ottawa, Ontario, Red Leaf Pulp of Kelowna, British Columbia, Cobric Chemicals of Barrie, Ontario, Sentry Water Monitoring of Charlottetown, Prince Edward Island, and BioAlert Solutions of Sherbrooke, Quebec, are welcomed as new SDTC-funded companies receiving a total of $15 million in investments.